 Imagine actually having that crazy concept we hear about called “me time”.

-Anxiety treatment can help you learn how to better manage the obstacles already placed in your life.
+I can help you learn how to better manage the obstacles already placed in your life.
 Counseling can teach you to prioritize you and your needs, which then increases your feelings of happiness and fulfillment.
 Improved mental health leads to improved productivity and decreased feelings of anxiety and frustration.

 Learn to say no and set limits to help shorten your to-do list.
-Speak-up for yourself, so you no longer feel the need to spread yourself so thinly that you could snap at any moment.
+Speak-up for yourself, so you no longer feel the need to spread yourself so thin that you could snap at any moment.
 With more free time you can get back to enjoyable and meaningful activities.